GabeScott/standard-works-vault/General Conference/2010 October - The Transforming Power of Faith and Character.md

 Faith in the future is demonstrated by a couple sealed in the temple.
 They understand that by obedience to the teachings of Jesus Christ and the plan of happiness of our Father in Heaven, they can have a joyous life together.
 They recognize that when the challenges intended to be growth opportunities come, they will find ways, as prompted by the Holy Ghost, to overcome them in ways that are productive and character building.

 Faith and character are intimately related.
 Faith in the power of obedience to the commandments of God will forge strength of character available to you in times of urgent need.
 Such character is not developed in moments of great challenge or temptation.
 That is when it is intended to be used.
 Your exercise of faith in true principles builds character; fortified character expands your capacity to exercise more faith.
-As a result, your capacity and confidence to conquer the trials of life is enhanced.
+As a result, your capacity and confidence to conquer the trials of life are enhanced.
 The more your character is fortified, the more enabled you are to benefit from exercising the power of faith.
 You will discover how faith and character interact to strengthen one another.
 Character is woven patiently from threads of applied principle, doctrine, and obedience.

 President Hugh B. Brown said: “Wherever in life great spiritual values await man’s appropriation, only faith can appropriate them.
 Man cannot live without faith, because in life’s adventure the central problem is character-building—which is not a product of logic, but of faith in ideals and sacrificial devotion to them” (in Conference Report, Oct.
 1969, 105).
 We exercise faith by doing.
-Joseph Smith said that “faith [is] the principle of action and of power” (Lectures on Faith [1985], 72).
+The *Lectures on Faith* state that “faith \[is\] the principle of action and of power” (*Lectures on Faith* \[1985\], 72).

-We become what we want to be by consistently being what we want to become each day.
+We *become* what we want to *be* by consistently *being* what we want to *become* each day.
 Righteous character is a precious manifestation of what you are becoming.
-Righteous character is more valuable than any material object you own, any knowledge you have gained through study, or any goals you have attained no matter how well lauded by mankind.
+Righteous character is more valuable than any material object you own, any knowledge you have gained through study, or any goals you have attained, no matter how well lauded by mankind.
 In the next life your righteous character will be evaluated to assess how well you used the privilege of mortality.

 Neither Satan nor any other power can destroy or undermine your growing character.
 Only you could do that through disobedience.
 A sterling character is converted into worthless ashes when eroded by deceit or transgression.